alfianisnan26/KPUMismatch/readme.md

 - `REDIS_HOST`: Redis server host address.
 - `SQLITE_PATH`: Path to the SQLite database file.
 - `POSTGRES_TABLE`: Name of the PostgreSQL table to store data.
+- `POSTGRES_TABLE_STATS`: Name of the PostgreSQL tabe to store worker stats data.
 - `POSTGRES_URL`: URL for connecting to the PostgreSQL database.
 - `SCHEDULE_PATTERN`: Cron-like schedule pattern for periodic execution.
 - `SCRAP_ALL`: To enable scrap all data without check the reconciliation process